saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 Another thing we can see in the XML is that the value we are after is called `flap-count`.
 We want to be notified in case there is a difference before and after the change.
 So in the `tests` segment, we use `no-diff` on `flap-count`.

 As an `info` message, shown only when we run the check in debug mode, we will print that a peer did not register any flaps.
-In case a BGP peer flapped, we want to print an error message to screen that tells us what peer address flapped.
+In case a BGP peer flapped, we want to print an `err` message to screen that tells us what peer address flapped.
 We also want to understand how often it flapped, so we emit the pre and post change value:

 <pre style="font-size:12px">